 Private Property

-The federal government does not ensure property rights and political elites are often involved in illegal land transfers.
-Land conflicts are prevalent all over Somalia.
-Competition for water and pasture has shaped conflicts in rural areas for decades, but land has also evolved into a major source of conflicts in cities.
+The federal government does not ensure property rights, and political elites are often involved in illegal land transfers.
+Land conflicts are prevalent throughout Somalia.
+Competition for water and pasture has shaped conflicts in rural areas for decades, but land has also become a major source of conflicts in cities.

-Somalis from the diaspora and local political and economic elites are purchasing land, especially in Mogadishu as well as other cities, despite the lack of a functioning land registry.
-Most of the land and buildings in Mogadishu have at some point been forcefully occupied by militias.
-Protection of individual and collective ownership of land and other property depends primarily on clan support and/or the military might have related factions.
-With ongoing urbanization, partly caused by migration of the forcefully displaced, and with increasing investments from the diaspora in cities, urban land has become highly sought after and land prices are steadily on the rise.
-The political and military elites are regularly involved in grabs of public and private land and have, in many cases, issued forced evictions of vulnerable populations from informal settlements and camps.
+Somalis from the diaspora and local political and economic elites have purchased land, particularly in Mogadishu and other cities, despite the absence of a functioning land registry.
+Most of the land and buildings in Mogadishu have, at some point, been forcefully occupied by militias.
+The protection of individual and collective ownership of land and other property primarily relies on clan support and/or the military power of related factions.
+Due to ongoing urbanization (including the migration of forcefully displaced individuals) and increasing investments from diaspora communities in cities, urban land has become highly sought after, causing land prices to steadily rise.
+The political and military elites frequently engage in seizing public and private land and – in many instances – have carried out forced evictions of vulnerable populations residing in informal settlements and camps.
+The number of evictions remains high, especially in Mogadishu.

-Private property is to some extent protected in Somaliland, and land that was grabbed during the war was returned following negotiations between elders.
-A land registry exists but lacks equipment and appropriate technology, and suffers from insufficient numbers of staff who lack adequate training.
-Allegations of large-scale and small-scale urban land grabbing by politico-economic elites and illegal enclosures in the countryside continue to be reported.
-The rural enclosures are a source of conflict with nomadic pastoralists who rely on accessible grazing zones.
+Private property is protected to some extent in Somaliland, with some parcels of land that were seized during the war having been returned following negotiations with elders.
+While a land registry exists, it is hindered by poor equipment and technology, a shortage of staff and inadequate staff training.
+There are ongoing reports of both large-scale and small-scale urban land grabs by politico-economic elites, as well as illegal enclosures in rural areas.
+These rural enclosures contribute to conflicts with nomadic pastoralists, who depend on accessible grazing zones.

 Property rights